hackkaliboi/e-store/README.md

 This project uses Supabase for backend services.
 For complete setup instructions, see [SETUP_GUIDE.md](SETUP_GUIDE.md).

 The following SQL setup file is available:
-- `supabase_setup.sql` - Complete setup for a fresh Supabase project including tables and storage
+- `supabase_unified_setup.sql` - Complete unified setup for a fresh Supabase project including tables, storage, and policies

 ### Building for Production